Ivanova contact join-semilattices are not finitely axiomatizable: Abstract

 \section{Abstract}

-We show that the class of Contact join-semilattices, as introduced by T. Ivanova, is not finitely axiomatizable.
-On the other hand, a simple finite axiomatization exists for the class of those join semilattices with a weak contact relation which can be embedded into the reduct of a weak contact Boolean algebra (equivalently, distributive lattice).
+We show that the class of contact join-semilattices introduced by T. Ivanova (Studia Logica \textbf{110}, 1219--1241, 2022) is not finitely axiomatizable.
+On the other hand, a simple finite axiomatization exists for the class of those join-semilattices with a weak contact relation which can be embedded into the reduct of a weak contact Boolean algebra (equivalently, distributive lattice).

 \keywords{weak contact relation, additive contact relation, contact join-semilattice, weak contact Boolean algebra, finite axiomatizability}